 2002 – Sony Ericsson launches the first Multimedia Messaging Service (MMS).

 2007 – hits a worldwide record of 1 billion daily exchange of text messages.

 And as they say, the rest is history.

 Today, SMS isn’t just your ordinary data application, but also a way to drive business growth through text message marketing.

 Text marketing has unique features and advantages that a marketer will not find anywhere else.
 For example, it’s the cheapest way to communicate with customers.
-It’s easy to use and there’s literally billions of users to reach out to as long as you have their permission.
+It’s easy to use and there are literally billions of users to reach out to as long as you have their permission.